isomerpages/ogp-homer/pages/faq.md

 **Step 4:**<br>Enter the 6 digit OTP, and tap "Verify",

-**Step 5:**<br>Read through the terms of the Quarantine Order / Stay-Home Notice, and tap on the "Acknowledge" button if you agree to the terms.
+**Step 5:**<br>Read through the terms, and tap on the "Acknowledge" button if you agree to the terms.

 **Step 6:**<br>Allow "Homer" to access your location services (See below).